Suzanne Ouimet writes:

 In “Step 11,” Marshall talks about how to convey feelings, thoughts, and back story without slowing down the reader.

-23 Responses to “Dealing With A Character’s Internal Thoughts”
+23 thoughts on “Dealing With A Character’s Internal Thoughts”

 Another excellent tip, he thought.